sakshamchhawan18/Multiple-Disease-Prediction/Code Explanation.md

-Here's the enhanced code explanation with more emojis and a formatted version suitable for a GitHub README:

----

 ### **Code Explanation** 📝

 This code demonstrates how to build machine learning models to predict three different diseases: **Diabetes** 🍬, **Heart Disease** ❤️, and **Parkinson's Disease** 🧠.
 Below is an explanation of each section of the code: